EDEN DOZIER

 Publications

-Los Angeles Magazine, Angeleno Magazine, La Dépêche, Pasadena Magazine, Beverly Hills Courier, London Daily Post, Modern Luxury, Famous & Savage Magazine, Big Time Daily, ShoutoutLA, BOLD Magazine, Canvas Rebel Magazine, Voyage LA, Riviera Magazine, Pump Magazine (annual editor’s choice issue), Michelin Guide
+People, LA Times, Los Angeles Magazine Woman of Impact 2025, Beauty Gurus Magazine, Angeleno Magazine, La Dépêche, Pasadena Magazine, Beverly Hills Courier, London Daily Post, Modern Luxury, Famous & Savage Magazine, Big Time Daily, ShoutoutLA, BOLD Magazine, Canvas Rebel Magazine, Voyage LA, Riviera Magazine, Pump Magazine (annual editor’s choice issue), Michelin Guide